OGGM/oggm/docs/practicalities.rst

-In `Reproducibility with OGGM`_, we discuss certain aspects of scientific reproducibility with OGGM, and how we try to ensure that our results are reproducible (it's not easy).
+In `Reproducibility with OGGM`_, we discuss certain aspects of scientific reproducibility with OGGM, and how we try to ensure that our results are reproducible (that's not easy!).

 Parallel computations
 ---------------------

 OGGM is designed to use the available resources as well as possible.
-For single nodes machines but with more than one processor (e.g. for personal computers) OGGM ships with a multiprocessing approach which is fairly simple to use.
+For single node machines but with more than one processor (e.g. personal computers) OGGM ships with a multiprocessing approach which is fairly simple to use.
 For cluster environments with more than one machine, you can use `MPI`_.